Global Cold Compression Therapy Market 2026 – 2035

 Why Direct Sales Maintains Strong Position?

-Direct sales constitute 42% of market share that indicates the significance of clinical education, product demonstration, and institutional relationships in the cold compression device adoption.
-The manufacturers of medical devices use direct sales representatives who conduct their calls to orthopedic surgeon, sports medicine doctors, physical therapists, and athletic trainers to provide product education, present clinical evidence, and demonstrations that create the favor of certain brands and models.
-Hospital and clinic buying is done via direct sales lines that have representatives who negotiate the prices and service contracts with purchasing departments, value analysis committee, and clinical decision-makers.
-The medical device sales research showed that products that need clinical education and uptaking by professionals are in favor of direct sales model that have greater touch customer contact than the retail distribution.
-The sports medicine market specifically depends on direct sales in which the representatives visit medical conferences, sponsor the teams of professional sports and hold educational seminars where the team physicians and athletic trainers are the target audience in choosing the device.
-Rental services are significant direct sales channel, where durability medical equipment (DME) companies like short-term rental of devices to the post-operative patients on insurance reimbursement or out-of-pocket basis.
+Direct sales constitute 42% of market share, which indicates the significance of clinical education, product demonstration, and institutional relationships in cold compression device adoption.
+The manufacturers of medical devices use direct sales representatives who conduct their calls to orthopedic surgeons, sports medicine doctors, physical therapists, and athletic trainers to provide product education, present clinical evidence, and give demonstrations that create the favor of certain brands and models.
+Hospital and clinic buying is done via direct sales lines that have representatives who negotiate the prices and service contracts with purchasing departments, value analysis committees, and clinical decision-makers.
+The medical device sales research showed that products that need clinical education and uptake by professionals are in favor of direct sales models that have greater customer contact touch than retail distribution.
+The sports medicine market specifically depends on direct sales in which the representatives visit medical conferences, sponsor the teams of professional sports, and hold educational seminars where the team physicians and athletic trainers are the target audience in choosing the device.
+Rental services are a significant direct sales channel, where durable medical equipment (DME) companies like short-term rental of devices to post-operative patients on an insurance reimbursement or out-of-pocket basis.

 Report Scope